-MVFA is a discretely presented component unit of the financial reporting entity of the State of Michigan because the primary government appoints a voting majority of the governing board of MVFA and there is a potential for MVFA to provide specific financial benefits to, or impose specific financial burdens on, the State.
-The financial statements of MVFA are included in the SOMACFR.
+The Authority is a discretely presented component unit of the financial reporting entity of the State of Michigan because the primary government appoints a voting majority of the governing board of the Authority and there is a potential for the Authority to provide specific financial benefits to, or impose specific financial burdens on, the State.
+The financial statements of the Authority are included in the SOMACFR.